 The Indonesian economy is experiencing a slowdown, but it has fared better than its regional peers due to robust domestic demand and continued foreign investment.
 The country's GDP is expected to expand by around 6.5 percent this year.
 However, a recent wave of protectionist regulations and political scandals are casting a shadow on its growth prospects.

 Despite a significant upward revision to Q1 GDP growth, the outlook for the Japanese economy has not improved significantly.
 While the central bank has adopted an aggressive monetary stance, deflation continues to pose a challenge.
 Exports, manufacturing, and consumption have decelerated, and the economy is likely to contract in the third quarter of 2012.

 Philippines: Growth from within

 Strong domestic consumption and investment are expected to drive growth and offset a decelerating export sector.
-The government will likely continue to support consumption and increase spending on infrastructure, which may help the economy grows at a modest pace of around 5.5 percent this year.
+The government will likely continue to support consumption and increase spending on infrastructure, which may help the economy grow at a modest pace of around 5.5 percent this year.